jusotoTEC/froimpro_toolbox/README.md

 The *FroImPro Toolbox* is a collection of MATLAB functions that solve a wide variety of video and image processing problems.
 Each problem is represented as an optimization problem based on the Frobenius norm.

-This toolbox addresses the following applications of image and video processing:
+The *FroImPro Toolbox* toolbox addresses the following applications of image and video processing:

 * **Application 1:** Construction of filters to remove noise from an image.